a-memme/Customer_Churn_and_CLTV/README.md

     - Notable distinctions in the distributions of churn and cltv values
         - Highest frequency of consumers on polarizing ends of churn probabilities, indicating a potentially large base of customers to action around.
-        - Right-skewed distribution of cltv despite the high number of high-rentention/low churn probability customers - explore this relationship further in the Analysis section below.
+        - Right-skewed distribution in cltv predictions despite the high number of high-rentention/low churn probability customers - explore this relationship further in the Analysis section below.

 ### Probability "Alive" - Analyzing Retention Life
 #### Highest Retention: